Shipping Rates, Terms, & Conditions

 - Large or Heavy Orders/Orders over $300 – must be quoted

-**Please note that International shipping rates are reduced for orders over $200!
+**Please note that International shipping rates for Small Flat Rate Box shipments are reduced for orders over $200!

 Terms & Conditions